dskinnion/Gov1347_Blog/posts/2_Blog_Post_Econ.md

 ![Residuals Plot](../figures/Econ_residuals.png)

-Since there is no clear pattern over time, then our models' predictive powers do not significantly vary over time.
+**Since there is no clear pattern over time, then our models' predictive powers do not significantly vary over time**.

 #### Why Should We Be Cautious?